-The ability to make linked turns and control your speed from your selected start point
+- The ability to make linked turns and control your speed from your selected start point

-The ability to use the uplift system (Tows)
+- The ability to use the uplift system (Tows)

-If you are unable to meet these minimum standards then you must have lessons before recreational use of the main/intermediate slope
+If you are unable to meet these minimum standards then you must have lessons before recreational use of the main/intermediate slope.

-No straight running downhill at speed
+- No straight running downhill at speed, control speed by turning

-Head protection is mandatory for any slope user under 16, any member taking part in freestyle activities or involved in any form of racing or race training.
+- Head protection is mandatory for any slope user under 16, any member taking part in freestyle activities or involved in any form of racing or race training.

-The jumps will only be open during freestyle sessions, not during recreational skiing or boarding.
+- The jumps will only be open during freestyle sessions, not during recreational skiing or boarding

-All members taking part in freestyle activities must have gone through the freestyle induction process and signed the clubs freestyle declaration form
+- All members taking part in freestyle activities must have gone through the freestyle induction process and signed the clubs freestyle declaration form

-Inverted moves can only be performed by advanced freestyle members who have signed accreditation.
+- Inverted moves can only be performed by advanced freestyle members who have signed accreditation.

 Code of Conduct

-Leave plenty of room when overtaking
+- Leave plenty of room when overtaking

-If you have to stop do so at the side of the slope, the runout at the bottom should be clear at all times.
+- If you have to stop do so at the side of the slope, the runout at the bottom should be clear at all times.
 This is not a spectator area or place to store equipment

-Look up and down the slope before setting off
+- Look up and down the slope before setting off

-In the event of an accident all activity must stop.
+- In the event of an accident all activity must stop.
 Everyone is duty bound to assist and wit- nesses must provide relevant information

-Kendal Snowsports Club reserves the right to ask you to leave the slope if you are considered by a Club Official/Instructor not to be abiding by the above Code of Conduct or Slope Rules
+- Kendal Snowsports Club reserves the right to ask you to leave the slope if you are considered by a Club Official/Instructor not to be abiding by the above Code of Conduct or Slope Rules